adrianderstroff/anki-korean/README.md

 ```

 Lastly pass your newly defined function as a parameter to the function ```generate_and_preview(...)```.
 You are now done.
 You can execute the script and an Anki package should now be created in the directory _data/apkg_.
 This package file can then be imported in Anki.

+## 2 About the Data

+The vocabulary and grammar are mostly taken from vocabulary of my Korean class.
+Currently I'm studying with the **서울대 한국어 2A** student and work books.
+The example sentences used in the vocabulary and grammar decks are mostly taken from the [Naver Korean-English Dictionary](korean.dict.naver.com/).
+The dictionary offers example sentence submitted by people which is quite neat.

+You can use my decks without any restrictions, however take note that the fonts that I used might have a different licensing model.